kubewarden/docs/src/tasks.md

-    push           Pushes a Kubewarden policy to an OCI registry rm             Removes a Kubewarden policy from the store run            Runs a Kubewarden policy from a given URI verify         Verify a Kubewarden policy from a given URI using Sigstore
+    push           Pushes a Kubewarden policy to an OCI registry rm             Removes a Kubewarden policy from the store run            Runs a Kubewarden policy from a given URI verify         Verifies a Kubewarden policy from a given URI using Sigstore
 ```

 Here are few examples of the commands you should run, depending on the task you want to perform: